Coronavirus In Michigan: Here's A List Of Positive Cases From Henry Ford Health System

 Henry Ford says because they value the privacy of their patients, they are not disclosing specific details about individual patients.

-- Total number of Henry Ford Health System patients who tested negative: 4,387.
+- Total # Henry Ford Health System patients who tested negative, 5,454.

-- Total number of Henry Ford Health System patients who tested positive: 2,695.
+- Total # Henry Ford Health System patients who tested positive, 3,580.

 Blood Donations